-- The organization profiled must have been in operation for at least 5 years (founded in 2014 or earlier).
-In other words, it is not a "start-up" business. - The organization should have at least 5+ full-time paid employees (or equivalent). - The business may be in any sector commercial/private, non-profit/private, or government/public. - To receive full credit for the assignments, you must demonstrate evidence of research in each assignment.
-You will accomplish this by: - o Finding an organizations; you must have access to business information about the organization. - o Establishing contact with at least one professional "consultant" who has experience working in the organization.
-Students are required to conduct an interview with the consultant, demonstrating evidence of the knowledge gained in one or more of Assignments 2 and/or 3. - I strongly suggest that you establish the initial contact early in the semester to gather resource information (strategic and/or business plan, sample organization chart, job descriptions, interview questions, budget data and similar) - o Use other references to support and justify your work. - Describe the organization as if it really exists!
-Use present tense in your narrative, except when discussing history or future plans. - Narrative should be "business professional".
+- The organization profiled must have been in operation for at least 5 years (founded in 2015 or earlier).
+In other words, it is not a "start-up" business. - The organization should have at least 5+ full-time paid employees (or equivalent). - The business may be in any sector commercial/private, non-profit/private, or government/public. - To receive full credit for the assignments, you must demonstrate evidence of research with citations for each assignment.
+You will accomplish this by: - \circ Finding an organizations; you must have access to business information about the organization. - Establishing contact with at least one professional "consultant" who has experience working in the organization.
+Students are required to conduct an interview with the consultant, demonstrating evidence of the knowledge gained in one of the assignments. - I strongly suggest that you establish the initial contact early in the semester to gather resource information (strategic and/or business plan, sample organization chart, job descriptions, interview questions, budget data and similar)

+$\circ\, Use$ other references and your text to support and justify your work.

+- Use present tense in your narrative, except when discussing history or future plans. - Narrative should be "business professional".
 Avoid jargon and redundancy.
 Note also that you are not "selling" the organization; I suggest using third person tense (vs. the first person "I", "we" or "us") when discussing the organization. - With the possible exception of Assignment 1, do not repeat assignment instructions verbatim in the body of the paper.
 You may use headings to separate the sections if desired. - Generally speaking, do not copy information!
-If deemed necessary to do so, properly cite in footnote(s) and bibliography.
+If deemed necessary to do so, properly cite.